 The Center for Mind-Body Medicine, the world’s leader in successfully addressing population-wide psychological trauma, was founded in 1991 by James S. Gordon, MD, a former National Institute of Mental Health researcher.
-A Harvard-educated clinical professor of psychiatry and family medicine at Georgetown University Medical School and former chairman of the White House Commission on Complementary and Alternative Medicine Policy, he is the author of The Transformation: Discovering Wholeness and Healing After Trauma (HarperOne).
+A Harvard-educated clinical professor of psychiatry and family medicine at Georgetown Medical School and former Chairman of the White House Commission on Complementary and Alternative Medicine Policy, he is the author of The Transformation: Discovering Wholeness and Healing After Trauma (HarperOne).